Our goal is simple: we want to educate, inspire, and empower you to create beautiful quilts and to learn and grow as a quilter every day.

 I'm often told I look too young to be a quilter, and many women have guessed my age between 12 and 19, which is really scary when you consider my son's age.

-This year (2015), I'm turning 32 years old.
+This year (2017), I am 34 years old.
 It's good to keep in mind that I've been making quilting videos since I was 25 years old.
 If I look particularly young in a video, it might be because I was!

 Why did you get into quilting?
 Did your family make quilts?